2017 High Schools STEM Competition

 Request your competition pack to download everything you will need to support your students in this competition, including:

 - Competition info for students

 - Australian Curriculum links

 - A brochure about our general high school resources

 All entries are subject to the competition Terms and Conditions.

 Please read all documents and the Ts & Cs carefully to ensure entries meet the criteria.

-Entries must be submitted via the ‘submit entry’ button below, and the competition closes at midnight on Friday 30 June 2017.
+Entries must be submitted via the ‘submit entry’ button below.

 Entries will be shortlisted, and our expert judging panel will judge the top 5 entries in each category.